mostafaei2002/mostafaei2002.github.io/src/content/blog/1000-hours-into-programming.md

 Although I've learned a lot in the past 6 months, I can say that programming turned out to be much harder than I expected it to be and I still have a long way to go, but I am up for the challenge.

 Moving forward, I'll probably focus more on fundamental concepts and deep knowledge.
 To be more specific, I have some books in mind, including "Clean Code" by Robert C. Martin and "Introduction to Algorithms" by Thomas H. Cormen and colleagues.
+I am also gonna look into design systems, etc.

 I'll also probably do random projects here and there.
 There are two repositories I really like, including "Project-Based Learning" and "Build Your Own X." I'll probably do one of those projects every now and then, if possible, every week.